 Sound confusing?
 That’s because it is!
-And that’s where the expert advisers at Life Insurance Comparison can help.
+And that’s where the expert life insurance specialists at Life Insurance Comparison can help.
 We’re here for you, to put the power back in your hands, and to make sure the money you pay into your insurance is working for you.

 We know you don’t want to have to spend time working it all out in your head, so we do the hard work, and give you dollar figures that show you exactly what you could be saving.

 If you want to join the thousands of Aussies we’ve already helped save, click here to fill out our form .
-From there our advisers will get to work finding you the best quotes for your situation, and will be on hand to talk you through the whole process, including when it comes time to claim.
+From there our Life Insurance Specialists will get to work finding you the best quotes for your situation, and will be on hand to talk you through the whole process, including when it comes time to claim.